Does your Sunpatiens look wilted? Does it seem like it’s rotting away?The most probable culprit is a fungal infection due to waterlogged soil.

 - Resume watering only when you notice a slight wilt in otherwise healthy plants.

 They’ll bounce back within the hour, not to worry.
-Actually, the wilting is a symptom of light water stress which triggers energy to be diverted to the root system to strengthen it.
+Actually, the wilting is a symptom of light water stress.
+This stress diverts energy to the root system to expand and strengthen it.
 Having the habit of only watering when you notice that slight wilt is the best thing you can do for your sunpatiens!

 - Treat against fungal diseases with natural organic solutions like fermented horsetail tea.